-I have no doubt that I was hypnotized by him and I believe I know when.
-And it was when he told me, “Look into my eyes” which I did and his response was “I love it when you look into my eyes”.
-By the next day, I woke up and thought about him immediately and couldn’t stop.
+I have no doubt that I was hypnotized by him when I first met him, and I now believe I know exactly when that happened.
+It was when he told me one night, “Look into my eyes” which I did and to which his response was, “I love it when you look into my eyes”.
+He locked eyes with me throughout that sexual encounter without blinking—not even once.

-I woke up, sleep rumbled and exhausted as if I had ran a marathon.
-My shoulders and lower back hurt, and my feet ached.
+His spell obviously still works.
+Even though he’s dead, I woke up thinking about the dream I had and it felt so real.
+Then, sleep rumbled and exhausted, I pushed myself upwards.
+My shoulders and lower back hurt, my feet ached.
 My lips felt as if they were bruised.
 I rubbed my forehead, squeezed my eyes shut and reopened them.
 I swung my legs out of bed and stood up, totally forgetting my feet were unstable.
 I collapsed on my knees and heard my stomach growl.
 I couldn’t keep my footing properly as I rushed to the bathroom.
-I sat down on the toilet and felt a distinctively warm liquid being oozing out of me.
+I sat down on the toilet and felt a distinctively warm liquid oozing out of me.
 I got up and inspected my discharge closely.
 I saw tiny white and gooey substances swimming around.